-The Department of Business, Management, and Technology at Keystone College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), 11374 Strang Line Road, Lenexa, KS, USA.
-Keystone College is a member of the College Entrance Examination Board, College Scholarship Service, the American College Testing Program, the Pennsylvania Association of Colleges and Universities, the Council for Advancement and Support of Education, the College and University Personnel Association, the Council of Independent Colleges, Association of Independent Colleges and Universities of Pennsylvania, National Association of Independent Colleges and Universities, Northeastern Pennsylvania Alliance of Colleges and Universities, American Council on Education, and the United East Conference.
-APPLICATION PROCEDURES Keystone College accepts applicants for graduate programs year round, depending on the start date of each program.
+The Department of Business, Management, and Technology at Keystone College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), 11960 Quivira Rd, Suite 300, Overland Park, KS 66213 USA (www.iacbe.org).
+APPLICATION PROCEDURES Keystone College accepts applicants for graduate programs year-round, depending on the start date of each program.
 Please see individual program pages in the Catalog for the start term(s) for each program.
 Applications must be received no later than one month prior to the start of the intended term.
 Admission to Keystone College's graduate programs is based on prior academic performance and the ability of the candidate to profit from and contribute to the academic and interpersonal life of the College.
 Keystone College will consider applicants who meet the following criteria: completion of a baccalaureate degree with a cumulative grade point average of 3.00 or higher from a regionally accredited institution, with official transcripts from all schools attended; satisfactory scores on the GRE exams depending on the program of choice; and a current resume or curriculum vitae.
 For additional program specific criteria, please refer to pages 25, 27, 29, 31, 34, 36, 38 and 40 of this Catalog.
 All application materials should be sent directly to the Office of Admissions, PO Box 50, One College Green, La Plume, Pa., 18440.
 For international students the following is required: